 “Two core values of our company are integrity and to be proactive in our approach.
 When there’s a resource like PestWeb, our technicians have access to very accurate and informative content, which makes them better trained professionals,” said Stuparich.
-She added that Univar has several other online tools to improve efficiency across the pest control industry, such as customizable inspection forms.
+She added that Univar has several other online tools to improve efficiency across the pest control industry.
 “Take advantage of what Univar offers.”

 E-learning is more efficient and cost effective than traditional classroom learning, and helps retain employees.
 Training increases technical proficiency, particularly important as products, equipment, regulations, and certifications frequently change in the pest control industry.

 “You’re either improving as a company or you are digressing.
 If you’re not training regularly, you’re digressing.
 It’s important to have training on different subjects, such as new products, application techniques, regulatory changes, and pest identification,” explained Ben Downard, president, Action Pest Services, Greenville, S.C.
 “There are a lot of ramifications if you’re not training technicians and keeping them up-to-date—misapplication of product, telling customers incorrect information, and legal issues.”
 He also believes technicians’ professionalism suffers without regular training.